microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/list-get.md

 With `select` and `expand` statements, you can retrieve list metadata, column definitions, and list items in a single request.

 #### Request
-The following example shows how to get a list from a SPO list title
+The following example shows how to get a list from a SharePoint Online list title.

 # [HTTP](#tab/http)
 <!-- { "blockType": "request", "name": "get-list", "scopes": "sites.read.all" } -->